Category Archives: English Version

 Michael Do

-In this part of the war zone D. northwest of Lai Khe, our division base, there was no pocket of grassland that was large enough for an ideal landing zone.
+In this part of War Zone C. northwest of Lai Khe, our division base, no pocket of grassland was large enough for an ideal landing zone.
 We landed right on the pathway cleared by the Rome Plows of the 169th US Engineer Battalion.
-The Americans used the large armored bulldozers (aka Rome Plows) to create crossed pathways in the dense forest and jungle.
+The Americans used giant armored bulldozers (a.k.a.
+Rome Plows) to create crossed pathways in the dense forest and jungle.
 From above, the forest looked like a large chest table or a grid formed by squares of the size 100 by 100 meters each.

 Continue reading The Rocket City